LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 Airflow itself will not “handwrite” all files.
 It will orchestrate the tools / templating engines that are best suited for a given file type (for example Helm / K8s templating, Terraform tooling, etc.) and provide them with parameters (number of nodes, replica count, service names, ports, etc.).
 In other words: it does the same thing a human would do by hand, but reliably, automatically and testable.

 Lastly, these platform config files will be available to all services working on the platform.
 Some might say that this introduces strong coupling between the control plane and the environments and individual services.
 The developer of individual services should not concern himself with infrastructure since that is mostly determined by the actual data (throughput and frequency).
-And if specific services require specific infrastructure settings, then these can be applied via the control plane.
+And if specific services require specific infrastructure settings, then these can be applied via platform level config files.
 Additionally the control plane will handle mostly files that are coupled anyways like category schemas, data models, ports, etc. so whether you create these files by hand or programmatically does not change the fact that they are coupled.

 **Invariants**

-- All Airflow pipelines that are stateful depend only on data that is stored in the system database
+- All Airflow pipelines that are stateful depend only on data that is stored in Azure monitoring
 - No data from data sources is stored on the Airflow instance or its metadata database
 - No computations are performed on the Airflow instance, not even lightweight batch processing jobs
 - It creates all infrastructure and platform level files for the environments test and prod and nothing else